-Belmont International English website last updated September 14, 2014
+Belmont International English website last updated May 19, 2015

-Welcome to our web site!
+our web site!

 This site has been created as a medium for teachers and adult students of English

 for Speakers of Other Languages to use to share experiences.
 It is designed primarily for intermediate

 is only one of the English classes supported

 also English classes for beginner and intermediate English

 church.
 For more information on these classes, click on the link below.